cran-task-views/Cluster/Cluster.md

     group observations according to the multivariate dependence structure of the generating process without any assumptions on the margins.
--   Package `r pkg("compHclust")` provides complimentary
-    hierarchical clustering which was especially designed for microarray data to uncover structures present in the data that arise from 'weak' genes.
 -   Package `r pkg("DatabionicSwarm")` implements a swarm system called Databionic swarm (DBS) for self-organized clustering.
     This method is able to adapt itself to structures of